tlq010407/5003_enron/README.md

 After data cleaning and preprocessing, it will generate a new csv file called "enron_emails_cleaned.csv", both ML_NLP_classification and Sentiment Analysis have to first import this cleaned enron email datasets into code then proceeded to next procedure.

+#### ML_NLP_Classification

+1. Data Import and Sorting:

+The code uses pandas and numpy to handle the data.
+Initially, it reads the data from a CSV file and then sorts it by the sender (From), receiver (To), and date (Date).
+This sorting is necessary for calculating the time intervals between consecutive emails from the same sender to the same receiver.
+2. Feature Engineering:

+Time Interval Calculation: It calculates the time difference between consecutive emails from the same sender to the same receiver using groupby(['From', 'To'])['Date'].diff().dt.total_seconds().
+This value is stored in seconds.
+Email Content Size: The length of the email content is calculated and used as a feature representing email size.
+Subject Length: The code also computes the length of each email’s subject line to add as a feature.
+3. Saving the Enriched Data:

+The enriched DataFrame, which now includes features like time interval, email size, and subject length, is saved to a new CSV file, ../enriched_emails.csv.
+This file allows for further analysis with additional email characteristics.
+4. Anomaly Detection:

+Clustering-Based Detection: By calculating the distance of each data point to its assigned cluster centroid, the code identifies points that exceed a threshold (based on the mean and standard deviation of distances) and marks them as anomalies.
+Isolation Forest: Using the IsolationForest model, the enriched data is further analyzed.
+The model flags anomalies as 1 and normal points as 0.
+These anomalies are filtered and saved to another CSV file, ../anomalies_isolation_forest.csv, for review.
+5. Visualizing Anomaly Detection Results:

+The matplotlib library is used to visualize normal and anomalous data points.
+It plots the clustering centroids along with normal (blue) and anomalous (red) points, helping to illustrate the distribution and distinction between normal and anomalous points.

 ## Data Visualization

 All Graphs are saved in ***Graphs for Data Visualization*** file as part of results of our project, for easy arranging.